Denis Sassou Nguesso: 1963–1979: Early political career

-He was part of the 1968 military coup that overthrew president Massemba Debat and brought Marien Ngouabi to power.
+He was part of the 1968 military coup that overthrew president Alphonse Massamba-Débat and brought Marien Ngouabi to power.
 He was a founding member of the National Revolution Council (Conseil National de la revolution) in December 1968.

 In 1968, Sassou Nguesso took part in the military coup led by Commander Marien Ngouabi against Debat: He was a member of the Congolese National Revolution Council (Conseil National de la révolution) established on 5 August 1968.
 Under the leadership of Marien Ngouabi, the group limited the president's powers, before the latter finally resigned on 3 September 1968.
 Ngouabi officially became head of state in January 1969.

 In December 1969, Sassou Nguesso was elected as a member of the first central committee of the new Congolese Labor Party (Parti Congolais du travail, PCT).
 It was a communist party with a Marxist–Leninist doctrine.
 It was headed by Marien Ngouabi as president of the central committee, president of the republic and head of state.
 A new constitution was issued on 31 December 1969, which designated the country as the People's Republic of Congo.

 In March 1970, following a failed coup attempted by Pierre Kinganga, a former lieutenant who was exiled in the neighboring Congo-Kinshasa, an extraordinary session of the PCT's congress was held, during which Sassou Nguesso integrated the political bureau of the PCT.
 On 18 May 1973, Sassou Nguesso, who had been corps commander of the airborne group, was made Director of State Security.
 In 1975, amid an economic crisis, an extraordinary session of the PCT central committee was summoned.
 The eight members of the political bureau resigned and were replaced by a restricted "Revolutionary Special General Staff" (Etat major spécial révolutionnaire), composed of five members, including Sassou Nguesso, and headed by Marien Ngouabi.
 At the end of the extraordinary session, Marien Ngouabi asked Sassou Nguessou and five other members for a report on the economic and political situation.
 The paper became known as the "Declaration of 12 December 1975".
 It recommended the "radicalization" of the revolution.
 In the same period, he was appointed Minister of Defense and Security at age 32.
 On 18 March 1977, president Marien Ngouabi was assassinated.
 Official media stated that the assassination was conducted by a commando group led by Capt.
 Barthelemey Kikadidi.
 Others claimed that the assassination was plotted by military officers within the close circle of power.